 - Links should come from topically relevant sources

 The best way to produce backlinks to your website is by producing content that people want to see.
-This includes blog posts, useful internal pages, and social media content.
+This includes relevant blog posts, useful internal pages, and social media content.
 You need to give people something of value for them to not only come back to your site but also see you as an authority.

 The links you have within your website to other internal pages are also very important and help users find what they need.
 They also give search engines a better idea of the structure of your website, establish a hierarchy, and give an understanding of what a page is about.